-These adverts took the form of four extra pages within Buster, Eagle, Whizzer and Chips, Roy of the Rovers, Battle and 2000AD comics, specifically the issues that went on sale on 3rd May 1986, the day issue one of OiNK hit the shelves.
+These adverts took the form of four extra pages within Buster, Eagle, Whizzer and Chips, Roy of the Rovers, Battle and 2000AD comics, specifically the issues that went on sale on 3rd May 1986, the day #1 of OiNK hit the shelves.
 Since we’ve already seen examples of Buster and Whizzer and Chips in the marketing for OiNK, I thought I’d use an issue of 2000AD this time.

 What’s strange is the lack of any promotion on the cover for the additional content which took the comic up to 36 pages that week.
 But then again, it’s not like it was easily missed when readers turned the page.

-The advert opens up into the following double page spread, which lays out exactly what readers could expect from the new, mad fortnightly.
+The advert opens up into the following double page spread, which lays out exactly what readers could expect from the mad new fortnightly.

 Of course, with this being printed on newsprint the wonderful colour and grayscale shading of OiNK’s glossy paper are missing, but there’s still plenty to show off with the array of new characters and strips.
 The art is miles apart from the restrained feel of humour comics of the time and it must’ve been exciting to see such original contents.

 Tom Thug, The Street-Hogs, Horace (Ugly Face) Watkins and Burp the Smelly Alien are among those included here, even if Burp is out of view.
-Although, I think the panel included is even funnier when used out of context here!
+Although, I think the panel included is even funnier when used out of context here.

 It’s a loud, proud announcement indeed.

 The back page concentrates on the free gifts in the first two issues, in particular that flexidisc, surely the most surprising free gift to be given away with a comic.
-Also nice to see the ongoing joke about Uncle Pigg doing everything for his readers when in actual fact he’s raking in the dough, even at this early stage.
+Also nice to see the beginnings of the ongoing joke about Uncle Pigg doing everything for his readers when in actual fact he’s raking in the dough, even at this early stage.

-It’s a little strange to promote the posters like they’re free gifts.
+It’s a little strange to promote the posters like they’re free gifts though.
 The OiNK Superstar Posters were absolutely incredible pieces by J.T.
 Dogg but they were very much part of the comic, taking up the middle pages every issue for the first few months.
 Oh well, it’s something a lot of comics did at the time to promote such things.